raspberrypilearning/durham-quiz/en/quiz1/question_21.md

 legend: Question 21 of 24
 ---

-What would be displayed when this code runs?
+What is displayed after this code runs?

 --- code ---
 ---